 The word “Gypsy” is a racial slur that refers to the Roma, a diasporic ethnic group originally from India.
 The word draws on ugly and inaccurate stereotypes about us, for example, “gypped” to mean “cheated.”
 I occasionally reclaim this word as an act of linguistic empowerment and as a way to inform others about the slur.
 However, it is not ok for non-Romani people, companies, or brands to use this word.
 It is like any other racial slur, and it should not be used or appropriated, even if you think it’s pretty.

 Teaching & Writing & Yoga

-In addition to working as an English professor in NYC, I also lecture, teach workshops, give talks, and other seminars.
-I am available for hire, and here are some of the regular workshops and classes that I run.
+In addition to working as an English professor in NYC, I am also available to lecture, teach workshops and retreats, give talks, and other seminars.

 I’m available to perform Romani-bellydance fusion at events and performances.
 Please inquire to book.

 While some Roma practice fortune telling, not all of us do, and it is a trade that grew out of persecution.
 Our forced-nomadism required that our ancestors to come up with work they could do anywhere, and gadje (non-Roma) believed that we had magical powers (of course we don’t) and so the tradition of fortune telling was born.
 My grandmother taught me to read fortunes and I’ve worked this trade since I was a child, and now I read as a way to help people work through their cross-roads and life-changes with the aid of symbols and metaphor.
 If this is something you would like to try, you can contact me to book an in-person or Skype session, or you can find me at Tarot Society.
 I also read at parties, festivals, and corporate events.

 If you have a studio in the NYC area and would like me to model for a class or group, feel free to contact me.
 I also model for individual artists.
 References available upon request.